 Featuring the highest peak in southern Vermont and over 670 acres of skiable terrain, Stratton Mountain Resort is known for both its excellent snow quality (95% snowmaking coverage with their “great snow guarantee”) and for having the fastest lifts on the East coast.
 Stratton Mountain Resort also offers feature-packed terrain parks for boarders of all proficiencies to work on their moves!

-If you’re not interested in shredding the lines, there are plenty of other ways to play in the snow at Stratton Mountain Resort, like snow tubing, cross country skiing, snowshoeing, fat biking, ice skating, and more.
+If you’re not interested in shredding the lines, there are plenty of other ways to play in the snow at this popular Vermont ski resort, like snow tubing, cross country skiing, snowshoeing, fat biking, ice skating, and more.

 Can’t forget about après, either!
 You’ll find everything you could possibly want in Stratton Village with great shopping, dining, and nightlife options.
 Lodging options abound for every type of accommodation you might need from economy to rooms with fireplaces and hot tubs.
 The training and fitness center has saunas, massage therapy, a variety of classes including body bar and yoga, and a 75-foot indoor saltwater pool for you to keep limber during your stay.
 Childcare is available for kiddos between 6 weeks and 5 years old so there’s no concern about bringing the young ones!
-At Stratton Mountain Resort, you’ll find carefully groomed corduroy ready for you to ride, and much, much more!
+At this popular VT ski resort, you’ll find carefully groomed corduroy ready for you to ride, and much, much more!

 In historic Mad River Valley, Sugarbush Resort has 111 trails and 3 terrain parks with 484 acres of trails for all skill levels, including 36 trails and 21 glades marked expert.
 A reputation for great grooming and snowmaking practices complements natural terrain that lends itself well to some wonderfully diverse runs!
 Of Sugarbush’s expansive 4000+ acre terrain, 2000 of those acres are known as Slide Brook Basin, offering backcountry fun for those both skilled and adventurous enough to go off on their own.

 From swanky slope-side hotel accommodations to charming country inns, you have several options for lodging at Sugarbush Resort, and the après scene offers dining, nightlife, and shopping options in the villages at the base of Lincoln Peak and Mt Ellen.
 If you’re able, check out Castlerock Pub, an après ski favorite that offers delicious pub food and an excellent selection of local beers.
 For kiddos, there are private and group kids’ ski lessons and the Kids Adventure Zone, where there are several indoor activities to entertain the youngest members of your group.
-Creating a memorable resort experience since 1958, Sugarbush Resort is standing by to show you a great time in the snow!
+Sugarbush Resort is standing by to show you why they’re one of the best ski resorts in Vermont.

 Smugglers’ Notch Resort